 We use 10 words as the default distance, but you can customize by adding a tilde followed by a number after the closing bracket.
 For example,

 [2016 EBITDA]~5 finds documents where 2016 and EBITDA are found within 5 words of each other (instead of the default 10).

 If you don't use any Advanced Operators in your query, your query actually becomes a Bracketed Phrase query by default (i.e., we put brackets around your whole query), using the default distance of 10 words.

-For even more advanced querying, you can add AND, OR and/or NOT to add logic to your queries.
+For even more advanced querying, you can use logic in searches to add

-income AND revenue finds documents that contain income and revenue
+income AND revenue finds documents that contain both income and revenue

-income OR revenue finds documents that contain income or revenue
+income OR revenue finds documents that contain either income or revenue

 income NOT revenue finds documents that contain income but excludes any documents that also contain revenue.

-Certain combinations introduce ambiguity into your query and can lead to unexpected results.
+Certain combinations introduce ambiguity into your queries and can lead to unexpected results.